 There are a number of different ways that organizations manage visitors to their offices and workspaces.
 Some use dedicated receptionists.
 Others have security guards or locked entrances.
 Still, others have very informal systems with loose guidelines at best.

 What is the best way to manage visitors?
 While it can be different for every organization based on their needs, there are definitely pros and cons to the different methods that hold true across organizations.
-There are also some best practices that can be helpful regardless of the method.
+This article covers those options and also some best practices that can be helpful regardless of the method.

 What are some of the different visitor management systems used by different companies?
 Each method has its own advantages and disadvantages, so it is worth taking the time to explore each one to see what is right for your organization.

 A dedicated receptionist is an employee whose primary responsibility is to greet and direct guests.
-Some examples of a dedicated receptionist includes:
+Some examples of a dedicated receptionist include:

 - The check-in clerk at a hotel or museum

 - The information desk representative at a place of tourism or other large building

 - The admissions and visitor desks at hospitals.

 While these employees may very well carry out other important tasks – hotel clerks answer the phones and assist guests who are already checked in – their job, first and foremost, is to check in guests who are arriving and assist them with finding what they need.